 Not Reviewing Your Work

 Everyone makes mistakes.
 Estimators are no exception.
 Small estimating errors or omissions might not make much of an impact but big ones like omitting scope items, inaccurate measurement, or using the wrong units of measure can spell trouble.
 Take the time to carefully review your work or have another person on your estimating team review your estimates.
-Double check your measurements are accurate, and your math is correct for all your costs.
+Double-check your measurements are accurate, and your math is correct for all your costs.

 Give yourself adequate time to put your estimates and bid together.
 Rushing through your work just to meet a bid deadline will only result in mistakes that will cost you in the end, so take the time to get it right the first time.
-Profitability on a project is almost always determined with your estimates.
+Profitability on a project is almost always determined by your estimates.
 If you underestimate your bid, there’s usually no amount of cost-cutting measures that will be able to make up for the shortfall.

 Not Reviewing Subcontractor Estimates

 If you’re a general contractor, chances are you are going to have to subcontract out some of the work to trade contractors.
 Be sure to review their bid estimates and proposals thoroughly.
-Make sure they understand exactly what aspects of the projects you are wanting them to bid and complete.
+Make sure they understand exactly what aspects of the projects you are wanting them to bid on and complete.
 This will avoid duplication of work in their estimates that are being covered by you or another subcontractor.